aivars-playground/postman-training-20210726/readme.md

 ## Running the application
 From the command line, in the root of the project, run `npm run start:dev` this will start the server on port 3000

+or different environment `npm run start:test` on port 3030

 ## Rest